 The Morel group is conducting field and laboratory research to assess the impact of increasing atmospheric CO2 and the resulting ocean acidification on the marine biota.
-Phytoplankton are responsible for nearly half of primary production on Earth and are known to be limited by iron in large regions of the oceans.
+The focus is on marine phytoplankton, the photosynthetic organisms responsible for nearly half of primary production on Earth.
 The ongoing rise in atmospheric CO2 is increasing the dissolved CO2 concentration in the surface ocean, decreasing its pH, and consequently modifying the chemistry of many seawater constituents.
 These chemical changes in turn affect the ocean biota via a multitude of mechanisms.
 For example, the decrease in the degree of saturation of calcium carbonate makes it harder for calcifying organisms to precipitate their mineral structures.
 The decrease in pH changes the bioavailability of essential algal nutrients, including trace metals such as zinc and iron.
-Most directly, the increase in CO2 decreases the energy necessary for photosynthetic organisms to synthesize biomass and may change its composition e.g., its carbon to nitrogen (C:N) ratio as shown in preliminary experiments.
+Most directly, the increase in CO2 decreases the energy necessary for photosynthetic organisms to synthesize biomass and affects its elemental composition, particularly its C:N ratio.
 Such biological effects potentially lead to major perturbations in marine biogeochemical cycles including notably the biological export of CO2 to the abyss and may provide a key feedback, negative or positive, on the CO2 buildup in the atmosphere and surface ocean.

 This research project is based on a series of mechanistic hypotheses on the biological effects of ocean acidification and comprises laboratory experiments as well as oceanographic field studies.

-- The Freshman Seminar FRS 122 “Global change and the impact of human activities on the biosphere: the Everglades today and tomorrow” includes a three-week laboratory module on the effect of acidification on the dissolution of the calcite liths of coccolithophores.
-In addition to a formal introduction to the topic in lectures, this module includes hands-on activities spread over three weeks: 1) growing cultures of coccolithophores; 2) harvesting the cells and exposing them to seawater at various pH and; 3) examining the effect of acidity on the liths by scanning electron microscopy.
+- The Freshman Seminar FRS 122 “Global change and the impact of human activities on the biosphere: the Everglades today and tomorrow.”
+This seminar includes a three-week laboratory module on the effect of acidification on the dissolution of the calcite liths of coccolithophores.
+In addition to a formal introduction to the topic in lectures, this module includes hands-on activities spread over three weeks: 1) growing cultures of coccolithophores; 2) harvesting the cells and exposing them to seawater at various pH; and examining the effect of acidity on the the liths by scanning electron microscopy.

 The project has resulted in the following publications to date: